elotroalex/chiens/_texts/translation.md

 - Saint-Domingue!
 Saint-Domingue!

 *(The scene has changed abruptly.
-We are in Saint-Domingue, the walls of Cap, besieged by the black army of Dessalines ... cannon shots ... fumes ... pieces of collapsed wall ...
-Black general on horseback surrounded by a large staff ... armed troops ready to move.)*
+We are in Saint-Domingue, the walls of Le Cap are besieged by the Black army of Dessalines ... cannon shots ... fumes ... pieces of collapsed wall ... a Black general on horseback is surrounded by a large number of officers ... armed troops ready to move.)*

 ---